 Greg Walden sits on the following committees:

-- Chairman, House Committee on Energy and Commerce
+- Chair, House Committee on Energy and Commerce

 - H.R.
 1762 (114th): To name the Department of Veterans Affairs community-based outpatient clinic in The Dalles, Oregon, as the “Loren R. Kaufman VA Clinic”.